flixurapp/flixur/NOTES.md

 ## Frontend

-Tools: esbuild, svelte, typescript, flowbite
+Tools: sveltekit, svelte, typescript, skeleton

 ## Backend

-Tools: go, ffmpeg, yt-dlp
+Tools: go, ffmpeg

 Metadata and sound plugins are called “providers”.

 The server compiles into a single binary, all other tools should be either downloaded or extracted from the binary.

+The application will be distributed as a docker image.

 The server creates a config directory.
 It creates a default config.yaml file inside.